lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

     subspec = spec.new_spec_from_band(emin, emax)

-The :meth:`~soxs.spectra.Spectrum.get_flux_in_band` method can be used to quickly report on the total flux within a specific energy band:
+The :meth:`~soxs.spectra.Spectrum.get_flux_in_band` method can be used to quickly report on the total flux within a specific energy band within the observer frame:

 .. code-block:: python